Music Director & Executive Director

 Drew X Coles

 Multi-instrumentalist, composer, arranger, producer, and educator Drew X Coles is an Applied Lessons Instructor at Teacher's College, Columbia University, and directs the Columbia University Marching Band.
 His scholarly interests include; the construct of success as it applies to post-secondary music students, culturally responsive pedagogy in the music classroom, and quantitative research methods in education.
 Drew is completing his Doctorate in Music Education at Teachers College, Columbia University and will defend his dissertation on performing musicians' perceptions of career success in March of 2019.
 Drew is also one of the co-founders of Pro Arts Management and Consulting LLC, and serves as the Musical Director to the Metropolitan Players, a New York City based event entertainment collective.

 Nita Baxani, Director of Programs

-As a professional singer, Nita Baxani has performed throughout the United States and Europe as soloist in operas, oratorios, and world premiere works.
+As a professional singer, Nita Baxani has performed throughout the United States and Europe as a soloist in operas, oratorios, and world premiere works.
 An avid supporter of arts education, Dr. Baxani has held leadership roles in several arts programs and schools in the United States and Germany.
 Dr. Baxani earned her Doctorate of Education from Teachers College, Columbia University, where her dissertation research focused on the musicality of infants in a childcare community.
 She also holds a Bachelor of Music degree in Music Education from Virginia Commonwealth University and a Master of Music in Vocal Performance from the Manhattan School of Music.
-Dr. Baxani is currently an Assistant Adjunct Professor at the College of Staten Island and at the City College of New York.
+Dr. Baxani is currently an Adjunct Assistant Professor at the College of Staten Island and at the City College of New York.

 Michelle Mantia, Business Manager